vodquang96/django-anymail/docs/esps/postmark.rst

 If you are using Anymail's normalized :ref:`status tracking <event-tracking>`, enter the url in your `Postmark account settings`_, under Servers > *your server name* > Settings > Outbound > Webhooks.
-You should enter this same Anymail tracking URL for both the "Bounce webhook" and "Opens webhook" (if you want to receive both types of events):
+You should enter this same Anymail tracking URL for all of the "Delivery webhook," "Bounce webhook," and "Opens webhook" (if you want to receive all these types of events):

    :samp:`https://{random}:{random}@{yoursite.example.com}/anymail/postmark/tracking/`